 Unlike Some, Newt Knew When To Quit

-by Phil Burgess, Unabridged from the Life section of the Annapolis Capital, Sunday November 10, 1998
+by Phil Burgess, Unabridged from the Rocky Mountain News, November 10, 1998

 Until Friday, the leader of the Republican majority in Congress and the second most powerful political leader in the land, was clinging to his office in the face of growing rebellion among his own supporters upset by his roller coaster leadership and failure at the polls on Nov.
 3.